-Our practice provides 24 hour care for patients on a roster system shared by our doctors.
-However, if you encounter a life-threatening symptoms, please call 000 for an ambulance and seek the nearest emergency department/hospital.
+Our practice provides 24-hour care for patients on a roster system shared by our doctors.
+However, if you encounter life-threatening symptoms, please call 000 for an ambulance and seek the nearest emergency department/hospital.
 Your nearest emergency department is Sunshine hospital, Royal Melbourne Hospital, John Faulkner private Hospital or Epworth Emergency.

-For general advice about your health or any non-emergency symptoms you experience during afterhour period, please call the national service line, Nurse-On-Call, on 1300 60 60 24 for the cost of a local call.
+For general advice about your health or any non-emergency symptoms you experience during the after-hours period, please call the national service line, Nurse-On-Call, on 1300 60 60 24 for the cost of a local call.

-1) Give you an advice over phone and request you to attend the practice when opened for business the following day.
+1) Give you advice over the phone and request you to attend the practice when opened for business the following day.

 2) Advise you or one of your family members or friends to dial 000 for an ambulance to attend the nearest emergency department/hospital for a life-threatening situation.

-3) Advise you to attend the practice within two hours during afterhour period.
+3) Advise you to attend the practice within two hours during the after-hours period.